-If all of the keys are equal, then a delete-the-maximum operation exchanges the key in the root with a key in a leaf and swims it up.
-But, the swim operation terminates after 1 compare and 0 exchanges.
+If all of the keys are equal, then a delete-the-maximum operation exchanges the key in the root with a key in a leaf and sinks the key in the root down.
+But, the sink operation terminates after 3 compares and 0 exchanges.

-In the worst case, the number of compares is ~ $3\log_3 n$ because the height of the 3-way heap is ~ $\log_3 n$ and 3 compares are needed at each level for the sink operation.
+In the worst case, the number of compares is $\sim 3\log_3 n$ because the height of the 3-way heap is $\sim \log_3 n$ and 3 compares are needed at each level for the sink operation.